US STOCKS-Wall St ends flat as energy shares drop with oil

 In corporate news, retailers posted mixed quarterly results.

-Kohl’s fell 8.8 percent to $56.11 after its same-store sales missed expectations.
-After the bell, shares of Nordstrom’s rose 5.7 percent following its results.
+Coty rose 2.9 percent to $28.70 after its sales beat estimates for the first time in five quarters, while Kohl’s fell 8.8 percent to $56.11 after its same-store sales missed expectations.